 Before you start

-Duplicate File Finder is the most accurate utility for locating duplicate files on a Mac.
+Duplicate File Finder is the most accurate utility for locating duplicates.
 It also allows you to organize your folders by finding similar folders and merging them.

 Duplicate File Finder